Speech-Interaction-Technology-Aalto-U/sndls/README.md

 - Finding files within a specific duration range
 - Finding files with a particular sample rate

-For these cases, the `--select` or `-`) option allows you to select files that meet certain criteria, while the `--filter` or `-f` option lets you select all files except those that match the filter.
+For these cases, the `--select` or `-s`) option allows you to select files that meet certain criteria, while the `--filter` or `-f` option lets you select all files except those that match the filter.
 Both options accept `python` expressions for greater flexibility in your search.